A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Results and Discussion

 \subsection{Model Evaluation}

-We adapt three deep learning architectures to learn a fast approximation of MAIAC's surface reflectance and cloud retrieval algorithm.
-We compare the three models to identify the best-performing architecture, based on lowest error in SR prediction and highest accuracy in cloud identification.
+We adapt three deep learning architectures for comparison with MAIAC's surface reflectance and cloud retrieval lookup tables (Figure \ref{figure:results}).
+We compare the three models to identify the best-performing architecture, based on error in SR prediction, accuracy in cloud identification and uncertainty quantification.
+Most in-depth analysis is focused on DCVDSR, which is the best-performing model in uncertainty calibration.